-In South African law a person can die intestate or testate.
-When a person is deceased without a will, it is regarded in law that he or she has died intestate meaning that their estate will be administered by way of intestate succession as provided for in terms of the Intestate Act 81 of 1987.
+When a person is deceased without a will, it is regarded in law that he or she has died intestate, meaning that their estate will be administered by way of intestate succession as provided for in terms of the Intestate Act 81 of 1987.

 In this article we will be discussing the definition of a Will, the benefits of having a Will and the requirements prescribed by law for a valid Will.

-A Will is described as a written document where a person gives directives on how they want to dispose of the property they lawfully own after their death.
-The Will must be made voluntarily and freely and with clear intention of making a Will.
+A Will is a written document where a person leaves written instructions on how they wish their property to be lawfully dealt with post their death.
+A will must be executed freely and voluntary by the Testator, with clear intention of making a Will.
 A Testator is a person who has written a Will which is effect at the time of his/her death.

 WHO CAN MAKE A WILL?

 At the time of making the Will, that person must be mentally capable of appreciating the nature and effect of their act.
-And if there is an allegation that the testator was mentally incapable at the time of making that Will the burden of proof will be on the person making the allegations.
+And if there is an allegation that the Testator was mentally incapable at the time of making that Will the burden of proof will be on the person making such allegations.

 FORMALITIES OF A VALID WILL